diskoverdata/diskover-docs/source_files/task_config_files.md

 To invoke alternate configuration files instead of the default configuration files:

-➡️ **Indexing tasks**: The DISKOVERDIR variable is used to invoke the alternative configuration file for indexing tasks:
+🔴 &nbsp;**Indexing tasks**: The DISKOVERDIR variable is used to invoke the alternative configuration file for indexing tasks:
 ```
 export DISKOVERDIR=/someconfigfile.yaml
 ```

-➡️ **Autoclean tasks**: The DISKOVER_AUTOCLEANDIR variable is used to invoke the alternative configuration file for autoclean tasks.
+🔴 &nbsp;**Autoclean tasks**: The DISKOVER_AUTOCLEANDIR variable is used to invoke the alternative configuration file for autoclean tasks.
 ```
 export DISKOVER_AUTOCLEANDIR=/path/alt_config_dir/
 ```

-➡️ **Autotag tasks**: The DISKOVER_AUTOTAGDIR variable is used to invoke the alternative configuration file for post-index autotag tasks.
+🔴 &nbsp;**Autotag tasks**: The DISKOVER_AUTOTAGDIR variable is used to invoke the alternative configuration file for post-index autotag tasks.
 ```
 export DISKOVER_AUTOTAGDIR=/path/alt_config_dir/
 ```

-➡️ **Duplicate finder tasks**: The DISKOVER_DUPESFINDERDIR variable is used to invoke the alternative configuration file for duplicate finder tasks.
+🔴 &nbsp;**Duplicate finder tasks**: The DISKOVER_DUPESFINDERDIR variable is used to invoke the alternative configuration file for duplicate finder tasks.
 ```
 export DISKOVER_DUPESFINDERDIR=/path/alt_config_dir/
 ```

-➡️ **Tag copier tasks**: The DISKOVER_TAGCOPIERDIR variable is used to invoke the alternative configuration file for tag copier tasks.
+🔴 &nbsp;**Tag copier tasks**: The DISKOVER_TAGCOPIERDIR variable is used to invoke the alternative configuration file for tag copier tasks.
 ```
 export DISKOVER_TAGCOPIERDIR=/path/alt_config_dir/
 ```

 >*Note*: It is recommended to test any changes to alternative configuration files via the command line for errors.
 If you get an error message when starting `diskover.py` like **Config ERROR: diskover.excludes.dirs not found**, check config for errors or missing settings from the default configuration file.
 Ensure that your config file is not missing any lines from default/sample config or there are no errors in your config like syntax errors or missing values.

-### Alternate Configuration Invocation Via Task Panel
+#### Alternate Configuration Invocation Via Task Panel

 Detailed discussion on configuration and administration of Diskover Task Management functionality can be found in [the Task Management Chapter](#task_management).
 To maintain context, the following describes how to use alternate configuration files within the Diskover Task Panel.

-#### Indexing Tasks
+##### Indexing Tasks

-➡️ To invoke the use of alternate configuration file for indexing tasks > Uncheck  **Use default diskover config file** and enter alternate configuration directory in  **Alternate Config Directory**  dialog box.
+🔴 &nbsp;To invoke the use of alternate configuration file for indexing tasks > Uncheck  **Use default diskover config file** and enter alternate configuration directory in  **Alternate Config Directory**  dialog box.

 ![Image: Alternate Configuration for Indexing Tasks](images/image_tasks_alternate_config_indexing_tasks.png)

-#### Custom Tasks
+##### Custom Tasks

-➡️ To invoke the use of alternate configuration file for custom tasks > Enter alternate configuration export command in **Environment Vars**  dialog box.
+🔴 &nbsp;To invoke the use of alternate configuration file for custom tasks > Enter alternate configuration export command in **Environment Vars**  dialog box.

 ![Image: Alternate Configuration for Custom Tasks](images/image_tasks_alternate_config_custom_tasks.png)